sidharth2424/april-events/README.md

-# 🎉 April Events - Event Management Web Platform
+# April Events - Event Management Web Platform

 ![April Events Banner](frontend/public/homepage.png)

 April Events is a full-stack event management platform where users can register, submit event requirements, and track event status.
 Admins can view, filter, manage, and update events via a secure dashboard.
 The website is responsive and optimized for both desktop and mobile users.
+(⚠️ This is a demo version created for academic and portfolio purposes)

 ---